sakai-mirror/melete/trunk/readme/readme.txt

 	under melete-app/src/bundle and under melete-impl/src/bundle.

 5. Compile Melete
-	 On the command prompt, go to the melete source directory which you placed under sakai and run maven commands just like you did for sakai.
+	 At the command prompt, go to the melete source directory which you placed under sakai and run maven commands just like you did for sakai.

+	5.1 Sakai 2.4 and previous versions

-	To build, run 'maven sakai:build' and then to deploy 'maven sakai:deploy'
+	To build(using Maven version 1), run 'maven sakai:build' and then to deploy 'maven sakai:deploy'

 	(for more instructions, see section titled 'Sakai Maven Goals' in the "How we build Sakai Using Maven" document provided by Sakai lead developers)

+	5.2 Sakai 2.5

+	To build and deploy(using Maven version 2), run 'mvn clean install sakai:deploy'

 	NOTE: For Oracle, you will need to apply a patch to handle NULL values.
 There is no patch available for melete-2.5.Feel free to contact us at 	etudes-dev@foothill.edu for melete-2.4.5 patch that you can work from.